p3l6/blog/_posts/2023/winter bagpipe workshop.md

 ### Rhythmic reference points

-with a phrase that is not so good, find a similar one in the tune that is going well, play back to back. for example various strath triplets, or a jig phrase.

-If you have a trouble passage, find another section with the same rhythm and play them back to back on repeat.
+If you have trouble with a passage, find another section with the same rhythm and play them back to back on repeat.

 This came up first when addressing runs in our strathspey.
 The runs down from F-E-D were nicely in time, but at the end of the tune, the run up from D-E-F was sluggish and open.
 The solution was to practice these two pieces back to back, on repeat, as a group.
 The same pattern came up again when looking at a jig.
 There was a bar in the second part with some tricky finger work that was not clean.
 However, it had the exact same rhythm pattern as a bar in the first part, which was going well!